AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

 FROM
     Product_Sales;

 -- 9. Which products have the highest profit margin?
+Prioritizes high-margin products to maximize profit and resource allocation.

 WITH Product_Sales AS (
     SELECT